 20183354152

 The number of open immigration files at The Clinic is often impacted by the political climate and the growing backlog of open cases with immigration courts.
 With recent numbers at over a million, individuals seeking relief in the immigration courts are facing prolonged court dates.
 These backlogged times cause individuals to delay their search for representation.
 Donations, no matter how small or large, have helped to alleviate some of the struggles The Clinic has faced during these times.
-With few low fee/pro bono resources available to those facing deportation proceedings in Kansas City, keeping The Clinic open has never been so imperative.
+With few low fee/pro bono resources available to those facing deportation proceedings in Kansas City, keeping The Clinic open has never been more imperative.